DataDog/libddwaf/UPGRADING.md

 # Upgrading libddwaf

+### Upgrading from `1.7.x` to `1.8.0`

+Version `1.8.0` introduces the WAF builder, a new module which provides the user with the ability to generate a new WAF instance from an existing one.
+This new module works transparently through the `ddwaf_update` function, which allows the user to update one, some or all of the following:
+- The complete ruleset through the `rules` key.
+- The `on_match` or `enabled` field of specific rules through the `rules_override` key.
+- Exclusion filters through the `exclusions` key.
+- Rule data through the `rules_data` key.

+With the introduction of `ddwaf_update`, the following functions have been deprecated and removed:
+- `ddwaf_toggle_rules`
+- `ddwaf_update_rule_data`
+- `ddwaf_required_rule_data_ids`

+The first two function have been removed due to the added complexity of supporting multiple interfaces.
+On the other hand, the last function was simply removed in favour of letting the WAF handle unexpected rule data IDs more gracefully.

 ### Upgrading from `1.6.x` to `1.7.0`

 There are no API changes in 1.7.0, however `ddwaf_handle` is now reference-counted and shared between the user and each `ddwaf_context`.
 This means that it is now possible to call `ddwaf_destroy` on a `ddwaf_handle` without invalidating any `ddwaf_context` in use instantiated from said `ddwaf_handle`.
 For example, the following snippet is now perfectly legal and will work as expected (note that any checks have been omitted for brevity):